IBM/audit-ci/CONTRIBUTING.md

 ## Testing

-Currently, testing is performed on a manual basis.
+Mocha + Chai testing is performed in the `test` directory.
+Most tests are end-to-end tests.
+In the case for `audit-ci`, when calling `audit-ci`, compare the expected output with the actual output.